Skip to main content

 Why Your Body Won't Let You Relax (Even When You're Exhausted)

 You finally have time off.
 Nothing urgent is happening.
 But your chest is tight, your jaw is clenched, and your body will not settle.
 This is not a failure to relax.
-It is often what happens when your nervous system has learned to stay on guard.
+It may be what happens when your body has learned to stay on guard.

 March 27, 2026Read more